 These articles have more information:

 Your friendly neighborhood temperature sensor! – Is it hot in here, or is it just me?
-Regardless, let’s talk temperature sensor!
+Regardless, let’s talk temperature sensors!
 This basic variable is necessary to a variety of processes and segments.
 In most cases, you need to monitor exact temperatures, and in some, you need precise control.
-When you learn about temperature sensor from the maintenance point of view, you’ll find that you only need to consider certain points to choose the right sensor for your application.
+When you learn about temperature sensors from the maintenance point of view, you’ll find that you only need to consider certain points to choose the right sensor for your application.

 Temperature measurement and control systems! – Today, you have tons of ways to connect your instrumentation to your control system, but as always, all the options have good points and bad.
 With an application where you have to connect temperature sensors to your system, which option(s) will work best for you?